dojo/docs/styleguides/css.rst

 child
 -----

 All children of a layoutwidget (BorderContainer, StackContainer) set a class on their children such as `dijitBorderContainer-child`.
-This allows a flexible way of customizing nexted layouts
+This allows a flexible way of customizing nested layouts

 =================
 State inheritance